electricitymap/co2signal-docs/source/index.html.md

 }
 ```

-This endpoint retrieves the last known state of the zone.
+This endpoint retrieves the states of the last 24h of a zone.
 Currently we default to zones by country, but this will quickly evolve to be as granular as possible.

 ### HTTP Request